Money in Malaysia

 Malaysia - Money

-At its 9 September meeting, the Monetary Policy Committee of Bank Negara Malaysia (BNM) kept the overnight policy rate unchanged at 1.75%, marking the seventh consecutive hold and meeting market expectations.
+At its meeting on 5–6 July, the Monetary Policy Committee of Bank Negara Malaysia (BNM) voted to raise the overnight policy rate for the second consecutive time by 25 basis points, bringing it to 2.25%.
+The move came in in line with market analysts’ expectations.

-Commenting on the outlook for monetary policy, analysts at Goldman Sachs said:
+Commenting on the outlook over the coming months, economists at Goldman Sachs said:

-The next monetary policy meeting is scheduled for 3 November.
+BNM’s next meeting is scheduled for 7–8 September.

 Malaysia - Money Data